JDSanti/JDSanti/README.md

 </p>
 </div>

 <p>I'm currently learning Python, HTML, CSS, JS and ...
-My goal this year is to be able to contribute to Open Source projects.</p>
+My goal this year is to be able to contribute to Open Source projects.
+I'm also starting a new blog, feel free to check it out. </p>
 <br />

 <p align="center">